 Overwhelming is a word that has its own negative energy at times.
 Like anything else, filling up or overwhelming your use-case diagrams can actually be a negative thing that might do more harm than good to your organization or business strategies.
 Here are some of the top pros and cons of use-case diagrams.

-• Pros: Use case diagrams merely display the names and connections between use cases; they do not specify the content of their use cases.
+- Pros: Use case diagrams merely display the names and connections between use cases; they do not specify the content of their use cases.
 When defining use cases, practitioners use focused and succinct textual descriptions.
 A written use case explanation describes a portion of system activity.
 A state-machine diagram can depict an object’s lifecycle; and an information model.
-It can also depict a part of the design of a system can be illustrated.
+It can also depict a part of the design of a system that can be illustrated.
 All of those provide specific and verifiable statements about a system.
-Whether from an internal or external perspective and are functional in the sense that hey could build something.
+Whether from an internal or external perspective, they are functional in the sense that hey could build something.

 Final Thoughts